moj-analytical-services/airflow-matrix-scraper/README.md

 This script is used to define and create the Athena database, `matrix_db`.
 It creates the tables; defines the columns in the tables; exports the schema into JSON (more on that later) and finally creates the database.
 It remains in this repo both to demostrate how it was defined, as well as to allow for an easy interface if the schema needs to be changed - just edit the script and run again to rebuild (though you'll likely need to rescrape the data if you do so).

+The database contains three tables: bookings, locations and joined_rooms.
+Bookings and locations are updated via the scraper.

+Joined_rooms is (currently) a manually-uploaded CSV, which maps the location_id that represents a booking across multiple rooms to the locations of the constituent rooms.
+For example, in 102PF, conference rooms 1A, 1B and 1C can be combined.

 ## python_scripts/main.py

 This is the main function for use in Airflow.
 This defines a command line function to scrape a specified day's worth of bookings.
 In the context of the Airflow task, it's designed to scrape bookings that occurred (or should have occurred) yesterday.
 These daily snapshots are combined into an Athena database, which is then queried and combined with the Occupeye db via a CTAS query to create an app db that the matrixbooking app (https://github.com/moj-analytical-services/matrixbooking) will query in turn.